HanaHirose/My-First-Ever-Game/README.md

 1. Download the latest release from the link above.
 2. If it's a compressed file, unzip it to your desired location.
 3. Run the executable file to start playing the game.

+### Additional Instructions for macOS Users

+Due to macOS security settings, you may encounter a warning because it is from an unidentified developer.
+Follow these steps:

+**Open the Application Anyway**:
+    - Right-click (or Ctrl-click) on the application icon.
+    - Choose 'Open' from the contextual menu to bring up the warning dialog.
+    - Click 'Open' in the dialog.
+This allows you to run the application while bypassing the system's initial security settings.

+By following these steps, you can ensure that "My First Ever Game" runs on your macOS device.
+I guarantee that my game is safe and free from malicious software, even though it has not yet been verified by Apple's certification process.

 ## Development
 - Duration: 3 month